eobcre/feedback-survey/README.md

 ### Features

-- The progress bar displays the current page number and changes the progress meter accordingly when you click the Previous and Next buttons.
+- The progress bar displays the current page number and changes the progress meter accordingly when you click the "Previous" and "Next" buttons.
 - You can go back to the previous page or move to the next page using the "Previous" and "Next" buttons.
 - Questions are 3.
 - The pages are changed to 1 to 3.